What is the London Learner Survey?

-If you are about to, or have recently started a new course, your course provider will have sent you a link to complete the survey.
+When you start a new course, your course provider will send you a link to complete the survey.
 Your tutor may also talk to you about it in class.
-IFF Research will then contact you 5 months after you have finished your course to see how you are doing and what difference your learning made to you.
+IFF Research will then contact you 5 months after you have finished your course to see what difference your learning made to you.

 By taking part in the survey you will:

-– Help your course provider improve their courses for other people like you in the future
+– help your course provider improve their courses

-The survey takes 10 minutes and to thank you for taking part you will be entered into a prize draw and given the chance to win an iPad.
-The terms and conditions for the prize draw can be found here.
+The survey takes 10 minutes and comes in different languages.
+To thank you for taking part you can enter a prize draw to win an iPad!
+The terms and conditions for the prize draw here.

-Taking part in the London Learner Survey
+How to take part in the London Learner Survey

-If you have any questions about the survey or how your data will be used, check our Frequently Asked Questions page, get in touch with your course provider or contact the research team at IFF Research by emailing LLS@iffresearch.com
+If you have any questions about the survey or how your data will be used, check our Frequently Asked Questions page, speak to your tutor, or contact the research team at IFF Research by emailing LLS@iffresearch.com.

 Taking part in the London Learner Survey when you finish your course

-If you have completed the London Learner Survey at the start of your course, IFF Research will email you five months after you have completed your course with a new link to complete a second survey.
-The aim of this survey is to find out what you are doing now, and if the course changed anything about your life – for example getting a new or different job, meeting different kinds of people, or helping you to feel more confident or happy.
+If you completed the London Learner Survey at the start of your course, IFF Research will email you five months after you finished your course with a new link to do a second survey.
+The second survey is to find out what you are doing now, and if the course changed anything about your life – for example getting a new or different job, meeting different kinds of people, or helping you to feel more confident or happy.

 You can complete this survey online using a phone, tablet or computer.
-If you don’t complete it online we may give you a call to see if you would like to complete it over the phone.
+If you don’t complete it online we may call you to see if you would like to do the survey over the phone.

 Frequently asked questions

 The survey will be run twice – once at the beginning of your course, and once a few months after you finish your course.
-The survey is to find out what sort of changes happen in people’s lives while they are studying, so the first survey needs to happen before you properly begin studying.
+The survey is to find out what sort of changes happen in people’s lives while they are studying, so the first survey needs to happen before you get a long way into your course.

 Yes, there are different ways you can do the survey.
-The survey is online, and so you can take part using a mobile phone, a tablet or a computer.
+The survey is online, and so you can take part using a mobile phone, a laptop, or a computer.

-The full survey is available in English, Polish, Bengali, Gujarati, Tamil and Turkish.
-You can also request a telephone call in Punjabi, Portuguese, Somali, Urdu or Arabic to help you do the survey.
+The full survey is available in English, Arabic, Polish, Bengali, Gujarati, Tamil and Turkish.
+You can also request a telephone call in Punjabi, Portuguese, Somali, or Urdu to help you do the survey.